OVERVIEW

 MY ROLE & INVOLVEMENT

-Defining core user flows for tutors and admin users
+Defined core user flows for tutors and admin users

-QR-first logic with manual override capabilities
+Designed the attendance-taking experience — QR-first logic with manual override and bulk editing

-Translating complex operational needs into intuitive UI patterns
+Translated complex operational needs into intuitive UI patterns

-Collaborating closely with engineering to align UX with system constraints
+Collaborated with engineering to align UX with system constraints

-Iterating designs based on stakeholder and tutor feedback
+Iterated based on stakeholder and tutor feedback

 WHO I WORKED WITH